u759/website/README.md

 This website was completed for the Career Life Education 12 Course at Burnaby North Secondary School.
-All code within this repository was all hand-typed without any third-party frameworks, apart from the typing animation that I obtained from a CDN as a JavaScript module.
+All code within this repository was hand-typed without any third-party frameworks, apart from the typing animation that I obtained from a CDN as a JavaScript module.